 - E3.
 Student orientations: Required training and online support is provided to students to aid them in navigating the online environment.

+Evidence should include demo access to the student orientation.
 The orientation leaves students with an understanding of how to efficiently use the courseware system and complete all the technical aspects of participating in the online course/program (i.e., communicating with the online teacher, submitting assignments and assessments, participating in group work and/or discussions, etc).
 Student participation requirements may be exhibited by a policy that does not allow the student to progress into the academic portion of the course by omission of points from the student’s overall course grade, etc.

 - E4.
 Communicating with the teacher: Students are provided information about protocols for communicating with the teacher and course/program provider.